THAM2627/CDV01_Career_Goals_Reflection_CS20240249_PTO2407_Group-A_Thamsanqa-Qaba_CDV01/README.md

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:
+    CSS: semi-proficient.
+    HTM: semi-proficient.
+    Javascript: Needs a lot of work.
+    Labelling: requires some work.

     - List your current skills and areas of expertise.
     - Identify skills you need to develop or improve.
 2. **Interests and Values**:
+I am interested in developing my applications and small little games to play on the phone.
+I am interested in app development and gaming when it comes to this field.
+The values that are important to me are honesty, transparency, and grace.

     - Describe your key interests related to your career.
     - What values are important to you in a work environment?